 “Every phenomenon in the universe develops itself through a certain progression.
 Even the cry of a bird and the noise of an insect follow this progression.
 It is called Jo-Ha-Kyu.” – Motokiyo Zeami (AD 1363 – 1443)¹

-The soul of butoh is not really about form, but individual essence or story, especially if pulled from the subconscious (subbody).
-Essentially, the Japanese words Jo-Ha-Kyu involve the three major parts of a story–beginning (thesis), middle (antithesis), and end (synthesis).
-For instance, in Tatsumi Hijikata’s Bugs Walk, we begin with the simple awareness of the situation and a single bug (Jo), then bugs gradually infiltrate till there is nothing left but bugs (Ha), then there is a resurrection (Kyu).
-Jo is often small due to serving as a trigger, while Ha is quite often very involved, and Kyu also small.
-Small, however, does not mean less intense, just an initiation or wrap-up.
-Because of this, it is not unheard of to hear of Jo-Ha-Ha-Ha-…Kyu.
+The soul of butoh is not really about form alone, but individual essence or story, especially if pulled from the subconscious (subbody).
+Essentially, the Japanese words Jo-Ha-Kyu involve the three major parts of a story–beginning/opening (thesis), middle/development (antithesis), and end/climax (synthesis).¹ For instance, in Tatsumi Hijikata’s Bugs Crawl, we begin with the simple awareness of the situation and a single bug (Jo), then bugs gradually infiltrate (Ha) till there is nothing left but bugs (Kyu), then there is a resurrection (Kyu/New Jo).
+Sometimes the line between Kyu and a New Jo may be difficult to see.
+Catharsis, for instance, may be viewed as the climax, but also a new beginning.